 Tip: Referrals are a major player in any business strategy, and events are no different!
 Encourage people to bring guests who might also find your product or service of value.

 Just because someone registered for an event, doesn’t always mean they will attend.
-By sending custom reminder emails, your guests stay informed about event details and are more likely to attend.
+By sending custom event reminder emails, your guests stay informed about event details and are more likely to attend.

-Even if you’re not hosting the event, take advantage of networking opportunities by creating your own, such as:
+A key to effective event lead generation is to take advantage of networking opportunities by creating your own, such as:

 - At a conference: Group demos and informational Q&A sessions can be a powerful sales opportunity to capture and educate people who aren’t quite ready for a one-on-one meeting.
 Find a place where you know you can find some space for a small group to gather, such as your company booth or a nearby coffee shop.
 Share social posts and send emails to your target audience to see who might be interested.

 - Before or after the event: Many people travel independently to conferences and are eager to meet people.
 Consider inviting some of your contacts to get coffee before the event or dinner afterward.
 Often, this is where the best deals happen.

 Remember all of that audience research you did before the event?
 If you know your sales team is going to be meeting with specific leads during the event, use the information you’ve gathered on their interests and pain points to deliver something of value.
 For example, if you noticed that a lead’s social profile stated that they love chocolate, giving them some local candy to take away after your meeting can help not only delight them but help to keep you top of mind.

 Follow-up, follow-up, follow-up!

 At the end of the day, no matter how successful your event lead generation strategy was, it means nothing without proper follow-up.
 Make sure to reach out to any leads you closed at the event by sending a heartfelt thank-you video.
 If you’re still nurturing some contacts, include any educational resources that address their pain points and would help to further the buying process.